 It is a constant juggle to balance performance and sustainability when creating an ‘eco-friendly nappy’.
-Of course, creating a greener nappy is what we all want, but obviously, we still expect adequate performance, don’t we?
+Of course, we all want to make a greener nappy, but obviously, we still expect adequate performance, don’t we?

-We have trialled Ecoriginals ourselves and have not had any issues with these plastic neutral nappies.
+We have trialled Ecoriginals and have had no issues with these plastic-neutral nappies.

-For any parents or carers who like to try out Ecoriginals, keep in mind that they have a 100% satisfaction guarantee.
+For parents or carers who like to try out Ecoriginals, remember that they have a 100% satisfaction guarantee.
 They are refunded any unhappy people with their products, so they must feel pretty confident about them.

 ‘Did you know that Ecoriginals launched a new version of their nappies in 2020 and are now 90% biodegradable and have the ability to break down on landfill within the 4 months? (when dispost of correctly)’

 Generally speaking, there are a couple of things beneficial to determine if eco products are genuine so you can decide if the outcomes align with the sustainable goals of your family.

 - Eco-labels-The first thing you can look for when selecting eco-nappies or other eco products is Eco labels.
 A certified product with a globally recognised ecolabel can give you insight into sustainable efforts.
 Some of the highest recognised eco-labels include Nordic Swan.
 In addition, some tremendous eco-friendly nappy brands like Bamboo Nature and Muumi are certified with this highly respected eco-label.
 Choosing brands with highly respected ecolabels is the easiest way to find genuine eco-nappies.
 Another great one is the EU ecolabel, which the brand Moltex is empowered with.